mennetorelli/Plumberz/README.md

 * `mapC (*2)` consumes a stream of `Int`s, and produces a stream of `Int`s.
 * `mapC show` consumes a stream of `Int`s, and produces a stream of `String`s.
 * `mapM_C print` consumes a stream of `String`s, and produces nothing to downstream.
-* If we combine for insance the first three components together, we get something which consumes nothing from upstream, and produces a stream of `String`s.
+* If we combine, for instance, the first three components together, we get something which consumes nothing from upstream, and produces a stream of `String`s.

 To add some type signatures into this: